Colleen P. Murphy

 Professor Murphy is a graduate of Yale Law School, where she was an editor of the Yale Law Journal and a director of the Yale Moot Court of Appeals, and she subsequently served as a law clerk on the U.S. Court of Appeals for the D.C.
 Circuit and as a litigation associate at the leading firm Ropes & Gray in Boston.
 Professor Murphy’s scholarly articles have been published in many prestigious journals, including the Northwestern University Law Review, Virginia Law Review, and Texas Law Review, and she was a member of the American Law Institute’s Members’ Consultative Group for the Restatement (Third) of Restitution and Unjust Enrichment.

-Note-Taking Mode and Academic Performance in Two Law School Courses, 68 Journal of Legal Education 207 (2019) (Christopher J. Ryan, Jr. and Yajni Warnapala)
+Note-Taking Mode and Academic Performance in Two Law School Courses, 68 Journal of Legal Education 207 (2019) (with Christopher J. Ryan, Jr. and Yajni Warnapala)

 Recognizing Restitutionary Causes of Action and Remedies Under Rhode Island Law, 20 Roger Williams University Law Review 429 (2015)